Percy French: Life

-French was renowned for composing and singing comic songs and gained considerable distinction with such songs as Phil the Fluther's Ball, Slattery's Mounted Foot, and The Mountains of Mourne (this last was one of several written with his friend, stage partner and fellow composer, Houston Collisson).
-The song was set to the same air as Thomas Moore's "Bendmeer's Stream" which, in turn, was adapted from the old Irish Air "Carraigdhoun".
-French also wrote many sketches and amusing parodies, the most famous of which is The Queen's After-Dinner Speech, written on the occasion of Queen Victoria's visit to Dublin in 1900, in which French drolly suggests "There's a slate off Willie Yeats".
+French is renowned today for composing and singing comic songs and gained considerable distinction with such songs as Phil the Fluther's Ball, Slattery's Mounted Foot, and The Mountains of Mourne (this last was one of several written with his friend, stage partner and fellow composer, Houston Collisson).
+In his professional stage career his shows included numerous nursery rhymes and an array od comic stage sketches, the most famous of which were "How Napoleon Failed to Set Fire to the Thames", "Doomed to the Dustbin" and "The Man Who Forgot He Was Dead".
+"The Mountains of Mourne" was set to the same air as Thomas Moore's "Bendmeer's Stream" which, in turn, was adapted from the old Irish Air "Carraigdhoun".
+French also wrote many sketches and amusing parodic recetations, the most famous of which is The Queen's After-Dinner Speech, written on the occasion of Queen Victoria's visit to Dublin in 1900, in which French drolly suggests "There's a slate off Willie Yeats".
 In addition, he wrote several poems, some he called "poems of pathos".
-Many of his poems are on the theme of emigration.
-He was a regular contributor to The Irish Cyclist, a weekly comic journal.
+Many of his poems and songs are on the theme of emigration.
+He remained a regular contributor to The Irish Cyclist, a weekly journal until his death and there as in "The Jarvey" his many parodies are to be found not least numerous parodies of Thomas Moore and Gilbert and Sullivan.

 "Are Ye Right There Michael", a song ridiculing the state of the rail system in rural County Clare caused such embarrassment to the rail company that – according to a persistent local legend – it led to a libel action against French.
 According to the story, French arrived late at the court, and when questioned by the judge he responded "Your honour, I travelled by the West Clare Railway", resulting in the case being thrown out.

 In January 1920, when he was 65 years old, French became ill while performing in Glasgow.
-He died from pneumonia in Formby, England at the home of his cousin, Canon Richardson of Green Lea, College Avenue, on 24 January 1920.
+He died from pneumonia in Formby, in the dioceses of Liverpool, England at the home of his cousin, Canon Richardson of Green Lea, College Avenue, on 24 January 1920.
 His grave is in the churchyard of St Luke's Church, Formby, Merseyside.